Oazin/Project_LP2B/README.md

 ### Aim
 The aim of this game is the aim is past through the space between pipes each pipes past increase your score of 1 point.
 If you touch a pipe or a screen border the game end.

+##**__Easter Egg__**
+We have choose to hide an easter game in the main menu.
+When you click on the button quit in the left-bottom corner, another menu is opened and ask you "Are you sure ?". <br />
+If you press the buttom yes, it is teleported to another place.
+So, if you when to quit the application reuse the button quit in the left-bottom corner in this menu.